 "Both sides have four minutes to present their arguments.
 The defense will begin.
 I will interrupt to ask clarifying questions.
-Time spent answering my questions is not included in the four-minute time limit."
+The four-minute time limit does not include time spent answering my questions."

-"At the conclusion of your arguments, each side will be offered two minutes of rebuttal time.
-Remember that the rebuttal time is to be used to counter your opponent's arguments.
+"After your arguments, each side will be offered two minutes of rebuttal time.
+Remember that the rebuttal time is used to counter your opponent's arguments.
 It cannot be used to raise new issues."